realityexpander/How_to_program_from_ground_up/09-ClassOrientedProgramming.md

   - The practical hardware limitations outweighed the theoretical purity of OOP, and shortcuts were made for the sake of performance and practicality, such as use of `static` functions to manipulate data directly instead of calling methods on objects to manipulate the data indirectly.
-  - The main idea is to use class "templates" (called a `class`) to group together methods and variables that are related to each other (highly cohesive) and then create "objects" from the class templates to simulate real-world systems.
+  - The main idea is to use templates (called a "`class`") to group together methods and variables that are related to each other (highly cohesive) and then create `objects` from the class to simulate real-world objects and interactions.
-  - "Objects" are created based on the `class` template.
-Methods are called on itself and other objects in order to simulate real-world interactions with each other.
   - Think of simulating a hospital with a `class` called "Doctor" and a `class` called "Patient" and a `class` called "Hospital"
     - The `class` "Doctor" would have methods like "treatPatient()" and "writePrescription()" and "getPaid()"
     - The `class` "Patient" would have methods like "getTreated()" and "payBill()" and "getPrescription()"
     - The `class` "Hospital" would have methods like "admitPatient()" and "payDoctor()" and "payNurse()"
   - Examples of Class-Oriented Programming languages are "Simula," "C++", "C#" and "Java"

-## COP Tried to Introduce a New Style of Programming, But Ended With Mixed Results <a name="cop-tried-to-introduce"></a>
+## COP Tried to Introduce a New Style of Programming, Resulting in Mixed Results <a name="cop-tried-to-introduce"></a>
-  - COP was a way to for most programmers to fit the `procedural` paradigm into the `class` and `object` paradigm, with mixed results.
+  - COP was a way to for most programmers to fit the "procedural" paradigm into a `class` and `object` paradigm, with mixed results.
-  - Due to the terminology and lack or effective learning resources along with many differing opinions about how to apply the paradigm, many aspect were often misused and misunderstood, which lead to ineffiecient programs that were difficult to understand and maintain.
+  - Due to the terminology and lack or effective learning resources, as well as many differing opinions about how to apply the COP paradigm, many aspect were often misused, abused and misunderstood.
+These widespread confusion lead to inefficiently structured programs that became increasingly difficult understand and maintain.
+The same problems that plagued the "procedural" paradigm were now present in the "class" and "object" paradigm, mainly due to the misuse of `static` methods and data to mimic the "procedural" paradigm.

 ## Encapsulation <a name="encapsulation"></a>
-  - Think of a `struct` in C, but with functions that can access the data in the `struct`, and the data is "private" and only accessible by the functions in the `struct`.
+  - Think of a `struct` in C, but with functions that can access the data in the `struct`, and the data is `private` and only accessible by the functions inside the `struct`, or expressly marked as `public`.
-  - Data & code are "encapsulated," (or enclosed) into a `class`.
+  - Data & code are "encapsulated," (or enclosed) into classes.
       - `class` is also referred to as a "template", it is similar to a blueprint for a house as it describes what will be created when the house is built)
-    - A `class` is a template for creating an in-memory instance of the class (called an "Object") which contains the state and pointers to the "methods" (functions) of the `class`.
-An `abstract class` is a template for a "concrete" or "specific" class, and is not meant to be instantiated itself, only extended and be used as a "general" template for the "specific" classes.
+    - A `class` is a template for creating an in-memory instance of the class (called an `object`) which contains the state and pointers to the methods (functions) of the `class`.

       ```Text
       // COP Pseudo-Code